rackerlabs/technical-blog/_posts/2020-02-28-announcing-the-launch-of-the-rackspace-dbaas-service-block.md

 ### Focused on solutions

-The DBaaS Service Block solves the following significant challenges faced by enterprise companies today:
+The ObjectRocket DBaaS Service Block solves the following significant challenges faced by enterprise companies today:

 - **Planning**: Rackspace continually analyzes the market to select the best database technologies for each use case, taking the guesswork out of picking